 Final Thoughts

-If you are after a cheap GPU and have one of the above outlined restrictions, especially the lack of PSU GPU 8 or 6 pin power, this could be a good card.
+If you are after a cheap GPU and have one of the above outlined restrictions, especially the lack of PSU GPU 8 or 6 pin power, the Tesla P4 could be a good card.
 It also is a very attractive card for its very small power footprint.
 It hits around 55w max from my watching.
 The fact it fits into any format a GPU could conceivably be in is also a huge benefit.
 I have been using mine and will continue to until it becomes unable to operate at C8 levels as I grow the farm past the size it can handle.
 That said, this card has also caused me a lot of farming issues and downtime as I turn down the fan levels to record in the garage and have forgotten twice now to turn them back up.
 The end result always being runaway thermals without the ability to recover on its own.
-Plot scans can play havoc on the card so I would adjust them to less frequent as well.
-I think this is a great budget/low wattage option but overall I will be moving onto a different card for my farming at some point.
-When I do I will update this article with a repadding video and a bunch of testing around the cards capacities.
+Plot scans can play havoc on the card, so I would adjust them to less frequent as well.
+I think this is a great budget/low wattage option but, overall, I will be moving onto a different card for my farming at some point.
+When I do, I will update this article with a repadding video and a bunch of testing around the card’s capacities.

 Video